shepkeira/LIMS/Structure.md

 ### web
 This folder has all the files related to our web application container.
-Dockerfile and requirements.txt are used for the creation of our web appication container. manage.py is a django file for managing our project, its used in processes such as migrations (instructions for migrations can be found in the README.md).
+Dockerfile and requirements.txt are used for the creation of our web application container. manage.py is a django file for managing our project, its used in processes such as migrations (instructions for migrations can be found in the README.md).

 The project is split into 6 applications (accounts, laboratory, laboratoryorders, orders, and training) each of which is contained in its own folder.